VOLTTRON/volttron/docs/source/setup/VOLTTRON-Source-Options.rst

 code and are not tied to the git repository.
 To update them will require downloading the newest source code and re-installing.

-For most stable but still pulling from the git repository use the 3.x branch (git clone –b 3.x https://github.com/VOLTTRON/volttron.git)

 The master branch is now the default branch for VOLTTRON (meaning this is what you clone if you do not use the “-b” option).
 This branch will get the latest stable features are they are pushed.
-Master and 3.x will remain in sync until 4.x is released.
-At this point, 3.x will stop being updated (except for fixes) and 4.x will track master.
+3.x has stopped being updated (except for fixes) and 4.x will track master.

 The “develop” branch contains the latest features as they are developed.